Foxburg, Pennsylvania: History

 The town of Foxburg was founded amidst the oil developments in western Pennsylvania in 1870.
 At its height during the early 1870s it had a population of over 1,000.
 It remained a village until its incorporation as a borough on February 6, 1930.
 The borough was once served by two railroads.
 One was the Allegheny Division of the Pennsylvania Railroad, and the other was the Baltimore and Ohio Railroad.
 The B&O actually ran over the old Foxburg Bridge from 1921 to 1964.
 Today, both railroads are gone, as is the bridge, which was demolished on July 24, 2008.

 The town is home to the nine-hole Foxburg Country Club, founded in 1887.
 It has been recognized as the oldest continuously operated course in the United States.

-The town is also where the character John Nolan from the ABC series The Rookie is from before moving to Los Angeles to become a police officer.
+The town is also where the character John Nolan from the ABC series The Rookie is from.
+Before he moved to Los Angeles to become a police officer.